Self-advocacy: Founding of the movement

-In 1969, Dr. Nirje presented about these achievements to the 11th World Congress of the International Society for Rehabilitation of the Disabled, saying "This is akin to any decent revolt.
+In 1969, Nirje presented about these achievements to the 11th World Congress of the International Society for Rehabilitation of the Disabled, saying "This is akin to any decent revolt.
 Some of the retarded adults themselves definitely want to play a new role in society, to create a new image of themselves in their own eyes, in the eyes of their parents and in the eyes of the general public This struggle for respect and independence is always the normal way to obtain personal dignity and a sense of liberty and equality."

-After this, other countries started to plan self advocacy conferences.
-England held its first self advocacy conference in 1972 and Canada in 1973.
-In the United States, self advocates from Oregon and Washington planned their own conference held in 1974.
+After this, other countries started to plan self-advocacy conferences.
+England held its first self-advocacy conference in 1972 and Canada in 1973.
+In the United States, self-advocates from Oregon and Washington planned their own conference held in 1974.
 At a meeting to plan the conference, one man, argued against the label of "mentally retarded" saying "I want to be known as a person first!"
-The self advocates chose People First as a name for the conferences.
+The self-advocates chose People First as a name for the conferences.

-Self advocates formed hundreds of groups around the United States and the world.
+self-advocates formed hundreds of groups around the United States and the world.
 Many of those groups are called People First, but have many other names.
-In 1990, Self Advocates Becoming Empowered, the first American national self advocacy organization was created by self advocates, including Roland Johnson.
-SABE maintains a list of self advocacy groups in the United States.
+In 1990, Self Advocates Becoming Empowered (SABE), the first American national self-advocacy organization was created by self-advocates, including Roland Johnson.
+SABE maintains a list of self-advocacy groups in the United States.

 In the UK, People First London Boroughs was founded following the attendance of a small number of people with learning disabilities (the British term for intellectual disability) at an international conference held in the US.